IngmarBitter/defenders/md/Salvation/Baptism.md

 **we also should walk in newness of life** is clearly symbolic, as we are not walking during the baptism.
 The connection is that after Jesus was raised up, he was walking again with new life, and during the baptism, we are raised out of the water, and after the baptism, we will be walking again, but now with the confidence that we are having new spiritual life.
 And this implies that being raised out of the water is what symbolizes receiving new life by the analogy to Christ's resurrection.
 However, that still leaves unresolved if our actual receiving of new spiritual life happens during the being raised out of the water or at some other point and here we just have the symbolic connection between the two.
 This is the second point at which the interpretations differ.

-* *baptism-completes-faith:* we actually die to self/sin as we are submerged in water and we actually receive new life when we are raised out of the water.
+* *baptism-completes-faith:* We actually die to sin and receive new life during baptism, as it unites us to Christ’s death and resurrection.
+The passage describes real transformation happening in baptism, not just symbolism — God’s power frees us from sin’s slavery there.
 That this passage is loaded with symbolic meaning does not prevent it from describing concrete salvific changes happening during the baptism.
 This passage fits beautifully with this view.

 * *obedient-faith:* There is a lot of symbolic meaning in this passage.
 There are many symbolic associations between the details of the baptism and those of Jesus burial and resurrection, but Jesus's burial and resurrection, that the symbolisms relate to are *not* happening at the moment of the baptism.
 Then there are two baptism details that symbolically relate to how God saves us.
 It is possible that those actions of God are happening at the same time as the baptism, but that's not clear from the text and it's quite reasonable to interpret it as having symbolic connection but not temporal identity.
 If it was intended to be understood as simultaneous, then it would have been easy to add a sentence to clarify that.
-As it stands, the inherent ambiguity should lead us to resolve the timeline from the wider context of the Bible - and that we saw earlier ties the moment of salvation to the moment of starting to have obedient faith.
+As it stands, the inherent ambiguity should lead us to resolve the timeline from the wider context of the Bible - and that we saw earlier ties the moment of salvation to the moment of starting to have obedient-faith.

 #### [Romans 6:2-4, 5-7](https://www.biblegateway.com/passage/?search=Romans+6%3A2-7&version=MEV) We have died to sin since we were baptized into Christ's death and crucified with Christ
 !!!